NDIA Team

 Operations Manager

 Amanda joined the NDIA team in March 2022.
 She has a passion for using her skills and experiences to offer the highest level of operational support possible.
-Her professional background includes both administrative and operational support roles, and she has an educational background in psychology.
-Before NDIA, Amanda worked in for an energy efficiency nonprofit, where she focused on coordination of residential programs, working closely with individuals experiencing poverty to offer life-changing updates to their homes.
+Her professional background includes both administrative and operational support roles and an educational background in psychology.
+Before NDIA, Amanda worked for an energy efficiency nonprofit, where she focused on coordination of residential programs, working with individuals experiencing poverty.
 In the past, Amanda also volunteered as a peer advocate for survivors of sexual assault.
-Working in the nonprofit sector has been a natural step for her to pursue a passionate, community-minded career.
-Outside of work, Amanda is tending to her large vegetable garden, corralling her herd of pets, and voraciously taking on new crafting projects.
+Working in the nonprofit sector helps Amanda pursue a passionate, community-minded career.
+Outside of work, Amanda tends to her large vegetable garden, corrals her herd of pets, and voraciously takes on crafting projects.

 Miles Miller (he/him)